worldtwod/World2D/README.md

 * ...

 After several years of work and maintenance of such app, I have concluded that these alternatives are not the most suitable for an independent study with a small working team.
 Heresome of the difficulties listed:
-* Publish a multiplatform game can be a truly Herculean effort, open many battlefronts can be overwhelming.
+* Publish a multi-platform game can be a truly Herculean effort, open many battlefronts can be overwhelming.
 At end you get a worse user experience.
 * The apps that are monetizable and moderately successful on the platform android may not result in IOS.
 * Simple games can result in ridiculously large sizes of apk files.
 * When you use a no Android native engine, likely you needs first to learn another programming language.